cmacdonnacha/react-boilerplate/README.md

 - My VS code snippets: https://gist.github.com/cmacdonnacha/334ef14cb301c426ee6eb166eb500a5a
 - Link to others as well as I don't have many
 - in VS code, enable editor on save.
 Perhaps store my settings as gist as well?
+- add github actions CI to list of "includes"

 ## Available Commands